Last updated on Jun 07, 2023

 On Reedsy, Maria hired editor Amanda Rutter, who had previously worked with Kameron Hurley and Sarah Pinborough.
 With expert suggestions from her editor, Maria worked hard to revise and improve her work, and she eventually brought on author and editor Cindy Marsch to further transform her manuscript.

-The Legacy of Lanico became Maria's first book: an epic fantasy novel boasting a perfect score of 5-stars Amazon rating [at time of printing].
-Not only that, but she’s since published two more books in her series.
+The Legacy of Lanico became Maria's first book: an epic fantasy novel boasting a perfect 5-star Amazon rating (at the time of printing).
+Also, she’s since published two more books in her series.
 “If someone like me — a Latinx woman from an impoverished city, who is the product of a broken, working-class family — can do this, anyone can.”

 Read more about Maria's story on Reedsy.